 Purple Cherry Tomatoes

-Purple cherry tomatoes are as the name suggests, purple cherry tomato looking things.
+Purple cherry tomatoes are, as the name suggests, purple cherry tomato-looking things.

 Amethyst